MS-CSE-GCR/ethereumsupplychain/readme.md

     -   **Is_in_place** set to false means Azure WebJob runtime will copy your binary file to a temp folder and run your program there.
 This prevents from files been locked when updating binary.

-        >   In our scenario, Web3.JS uses a ¡§sync¡¨ file to sync between different thread
+        >   In our scenario, Web3.JS uses a **sync** file to sync between different thread
-        >   and process ¡V the creation and deletion of ¡§sync¡¨ file will cause WebJob to
+        >   and process !V the creation and deletion of sync file will cause WebJob to
-        >   ¡§refresh¡¨, we want to avoid this behavior.
+        >   refresh, we want to avoid this behavior.

     -   **Is_singleton** set to true means we will run Web Job in singleton mode.
 ```sh